 The Cathédrale Notre-Dame has a rather unconventional façade for a Gothic cathedral although the five-nave interior is more typical.
 Parts of the church are Carolingian but most of the building is Gothic.

 The adjacent former bishop’s palace now houses a museum with archeological finds from the Isère region.
-Its best-know display is a very rare fifth-century baptistery.
+Its best-known display is a very rare fifth-century baptistery.

-Between the cathedral and Place de Verdun is the antiques quarter, where most of Grenoble’s antique shops are located.
-Antiques prices here are considered to be much lower than in Paris and other French tourist centers.
+Between the cathedral and Place de Verdun is the antique quarter, where most of Grenoble’s antique shops are located.
+Antique prices here are considered to be much lower than in Paris and other French tourist centers.

 The lovely squares of Grenoble are lined by outdoor cafés and bistros serving excellent food.
 However, travelers on a tight budget need only go a few paces from the beautiful squares to find much cheaper restaurants.
 In addition to local cuisine, Middle Eastern, North African, and Asian eateries are very common too.